 Nové Hrady is a small town in the South Bohemian Region of the Czech Republic.
-It has just under 3000 inhabitants.
-The town lies in the Nové Hrady Mountains (Novohradské Hory in Czech) close to the Czech-Austrian border.
-It is about 30 km south-east of the town České Budějovice on the hill above the Stropnice ri.
+It has around 2500 inhabitants.
+The town lies in the Nové Hrady Mountains (Novohradské Hory in Czech) very close (1km) to the Czech-Austrian border.

 The history of the town dates back to a charter of 1279.
 It was known as a small village with the castle, which was built by the Vítkovec family for the protection of the trade route.
 Later the castle became property of the Lords of Landštejn and the Rožmberks.
 In 1620, when it was under the ownership of the Švamberks, the town participated in the revolt against the Emperor.
 Thereupon it was captured by the soldiers of general Buquoy, who became the new owner of the town.

 In 1708 a monastery was established and the rukers began to build the magnificent Baroque church of the Assumption of the Virgin Mary in Dobra Voda, where a medicinal spring was discovered.
 This time saw the development of mills, hammer mills, distilleries, and rich farming and forestry.
 In the immediate vicinity of the city an English park was created.
 In 1906 the city suffered extensive fire with many buildings burned down including the town hall and residences.
 The town was rebuilt with the financial assistance of Earl Buquoy, Bishop of České Budějovice, Riha, and His Majesty the Emperor Ferdinand d’Este.